• Skip to primary navigation

 Nothing like soup to beat the chill in the air.
 Isn't there something totally satisfying about setting a pot of soup to cook and then slurping it all up with some warm crusty bread on the side?
 Makes for a hearty and very satisfying meal.
 And if it's a chunky Mulligatawny soup with curry powder and dollops of coconut cream stirred into it?
 I can't seem to get enough of this comfort food!

-There is another soup recipe on the blog that you can check out if you like the combination of chicken and vegetables in soups.
-Unlike Mulligatawny soup, this Instant Pot Chicken and Vegetable Soup is smooth as silk and and you can literally drink it from a mug if you're so inclined!
+There are two more soup recipe on the blog that you can check out if you like the combination of chicken and vegetables in soups.
+A chicken lemon coriander soup with cabbage and this instant pot chicken and vegetable soup, a smooth as silk soup that you can drink from a mug if you're so inclined!

 Mulligatawny soup has its origins in South Indian cuisine, and the name comes from two Tamil words meaning pepper water.
 The original recipe for mulligatawny was thin and made with vegetables, Madras curry and coconut.
 It became fashionable when the British took a fancy to it during the days of colonial rule in India.
 They made several modifications to it, one of them being the addition of meat.